sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 This Quickstart is a reference architecture for users who want to deploy the SAS platform, using microservices and other cloud-friendly technologies.
 By deploying the SAS platform on Azure, you get SAS analytics, data visualization, and machine learning capabilities in an Azure-validated environment.

 ## Costs and Licenses
-You are responsible for the cost of the Azure services used while running this Quick start reference deployment.
+You are responsible for the cost of the Azure services used while running this Quickstart reference deployment.
 There is no additional cost for using the Quickstart.
 You will need a SAS license to launch this Quick Start.
 Your SAS account team and the SAS Enterprise Excellence Center can advise on the appropriate software licensing and sizing to meet workload and performance needs.
 The SAS Viya Quickstart Template for Azure creates 3 instances, including
 * 1 compute virtual machine (VM), the Cloud Analytic Services (CAS) controller